Narrow Operator Models of Stellarator Equilibria in Fourier Zernike Basis: Introduction

-Stellarators are inherently steady-state plasma confinement devices, which is among the key reasons behind their renaissance as promising candidates for fusion power plants.
-Ideal \gls{MHD} equilibria are a central part in optimising the complex, three-dimensional plasma shapes which are a necessary condition for steady-state operation of such devices.
-The equilibrium magnetic field is required not only in optimisation but also plays a role in future real-time control algorithms and simulation frameworks~\citep{Schissel2025}.
-Solving the three-dimensional \gls{MHD} equations requires numerical approaches, because no analytical solutions throughout the full volume of ideal \gls{MHD} equilibria with nested magnetic topology exists yet~\citep{Bruno1996}.
-Recent work advanced analytical models for Fourier components of the equilibrium magnetic field in a subset of reactor-relevant magnetic fields and analytical expansions close to the magnetic axis are used extensively in research~\citep{Nikulsin2024, Sengupta2024}.
-These analytical solutions and the following numerical solvers assume nested magnetic topology, or integrability throughout the volume, and computation of chaotic regions or magnetic islands takes considerably more effort~\citep{hudson2012}.
 Accuracy of numerical \gls{PDE} solutions is inherently connected to the representation which defines gradients, and commonly used ideal \gls{MHD} equilibrium solvers with nested magnetic field topology can be differentiated accordingly: A widely used finite-difference solver employed in the design of currently operating stellarator devices is \texttt{VMEC}~\citep{Hirshman}, another pseudo spectral solver is \texttt{DESC}~\citep{Dudt2020} and a third example is \texttt{GVEC}~\citep{Hindenlang2025}, that abstracts the notion of basis functions, which enabled computation of plasmas with figure-8 shape~\citep{Plunk2025}.
 Active control of stellarator plasmas is much less required than active control of tokamaks which are prone to disruptive events that can damage the machine because confinement in tokamaks is dependent on large toroidal plasma currents~\citep{Schissel2025}.
 Modern control policies enabled accurate tracking of location, current and shape of axisymmetric plasmas realizable within the Tokamak à Configuration Variable device~\citep{Degrave2022}.
-This shows that digital twins and real-time control can also be helpful tools in future stellarator devices, especially regarding control of transport and turbulence and possibly accessing novel plasma states by careful search in a devices configuration space.
-Many transport and turbulence codes, and accordingly their surrogate models, rely on either a coordinate system in which the magnetic field lines are straight~\citep{Mandell2024a} or the equilibrium magnetic field~\citep{Landreman2014}.
-Computation of straight field line coordinate systems requires the equilibrium magnetic field and models with very rapid inference of the equilibrium field in some configuration space will be helpful in sophisticated stellarator control strategies.
-Furthermore, real-time interpretation of diagnostic data is facilitated if inference time of magnetic equilibria is reduced as much as possible~\citep{Merlo2023a}. \glspl{NN} enable quick inference by transferring the bulk of computation to training the \gls{NN}, which is then composed of simple non-linearities and parallelizable matrix multiplications.
-We introduce simple \gls{NN}-based models with low residuals that are a first step in creating precise models over parametrised spaces of equilibria within fixed-boundaries with fixed rotational transform.
-These models are parametrised by a unit interval scalar multiplier of the pressure coefficients and achieve volume-average force residuals very close to \descs force residual over the whole interval.
+This shows that digital twins and real-time control can also be helpful tools in future stellarator devices, especially regarding control of transport and turbulence and possibly accessing novel plasma states by careful search in a devices' configuration space.
+Many transport and turbulence codes, and accordingly their surrogate models, rely on either a coordinate system in which the magnetic field lines are straight~\citep{Mandell2024} or the equilibrium magnetic field~\citep{Landreman2014}.
+Computation of straight field line coordinate systems requires the equilibrium magnetic field and models with very rapid inference of the equilibrium field will be helpful in sophisticated stellarator control strategies.
+Furthermore, real-time interpretation of diagnostic data is facilitated if inference time of magnetic equilibria is reduced as much as possible~\citep{Merlo2023a}.